Mortgage Rates Have Been Steadily Dropping. Here’s How to Prepare for a Mortgage Refinance

 What Is a Float-Down Option?

-Some lenders offer float-down options, which allow you to “float down” to a lower rate if rates drop significantly during your lock period—usually once, and under specific conditions.
+Some lenders offer float-down options, which allow you to move to a lower rate if rates drop significantly during your lock period — usually once, and under specific conditions.

-• May involve a fee or a slightly higher original rate to gain float-down flexibility.
+• May involve a fee or a slightly higher initial locked rate in exchange for float-down flexibility.

 So, When Should You Lock?